 The Western States Endurance Run has implemented the following changes to the annual lottery, effective immediately:

 1. Runners will no longer need to have consecutive qualifiers to keep their ticket count in the lottery.
-Each runner will keep his/her ticket count active after failing to get drawn in the annual lottery.
-The next time he/she qualifies and applies, regardless of when that is, their ticket count will double per the WSER 2^(n-1) formula.
+Each runner will keep their ticket count active after failing to get drawn in the annual lottery.
+The next time they qualify and apply, regardless of when that is, their ticket count will double per the WSER 2^(n-1) formula.